Foreign relations of the Axis powers: United States

 Officially, the United States did not favour any Axis member, but prior to the attack on Pearl Harbor in December 1941, there were some American businessmen linked with Japanese commerce and supporters of the Japanese cause in the country.
 For example, the 1939 Commerce Agreement permitted Thomas Lamont (from J.P.
-Morgan and Warranty Trust Company) to visit Japan and establish business with Count Aisuke Kabayama (of the Iron Manufacture Company of Japan), Fuji Fujizawa (charged with collecting scrap iron in United States) and Noburo Ohtani (President of N.Y.K.
+Morgan & Co.) to visit Japan and establish business with Count Aisuke Kabayama (of the Iron Manufacture Company of Japan), Fuji Fujizawa (charged with collecting scrap iron in United States) and Noburo Ohtani (President of N.Y.K.
 Lines) among others.

 One supporter was George Bronson Rea, a former railway engineer and expert on Chinese affairs who in 1935 published "The Case for Manchukuo" (D. Appletone Century Co.
 New York), where he argued in favour of the Japanese protection of the Manchukuo puppet state.

 During the war a few US POWs became members of the German armed forces, but no unit organised of American volunteers was ever raised.
 Five US citizens served in the Waffen-SS in May 1940; among them were Martin James Monti (from St. Louis), an SS Untersturmführer and Peter Delaney (a.k.a.
 Pierre de la Ney du Vair) (from Louisiana), SS-Haupsturmführer in Waffen-SS.
 Both served in the SS-Standarte Kurt Eggers unit, and Delaney is believed to later have served in the Légion des Volontaires Français (LVF).
 He met Monti and probably arranged for him to enter the Waffen-SS.
 Delaney was killed in 1945.
 Another eight American volunteers are known to have been killed in German service.